Five years from today you will be the same person you are now except for the books you read and the people you meet.

-The library staff actively seeks to inform and support the students’ ever-changing culture of educational technology through innovative, flexible means.
-Consequently, our students are an integral part of our library.
+The library staff actively seeks to inform and support the students’ ever-changing culture of educational technology through innovative and flexible means.
+Our students are an integral part of our library.
 We seek to provide opportunities and programs for students to foster a love of reading and learning, and we encourage students to be creative and propose special events for the entire student body.
 Staff are eager and ready to meet with students.

 During National Poetry Month in April, OCS high school students organize a poetry event in the Crockett Family Atrium, complete with food, music, and readings by students and teachers.